mdeweerd/zha-toolkit/README.md

 For sleepy devices (on a battery) you may need to wake them up just after sending the command so that they can receive it.

+The 'ieee' address can be the IEEE address, the short network address (0x1203 for instance), or the entity name (example: "light.tz3000_odygigth_ts0505a_12c90efe_level_light_color_on_off").
+Be aware that the network address can change over time but it is shorter to enter if you know it.

 ## `scan_device`: Scan a device/Read all attribute values